QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 * Join from quiet room 🤫

 > ⚠ IMPORTANT NOTE: Please do NOT start the session, I will be starting the session on time.
+> ⚠ IMPORTANT NOTE: Session will be recorded.

 # 1️⃣ During the session